SallyFl/SallyFl.github.io/index.md

 ## Sally's page

-I am learning to code with D3 js to make visualisations using data from the collection of the [Australian National Maritime Museum](http://collections.anmm.gov.au/collections).
+A coding project using data from the collection of the [Australian National Maritime Museum](http://collections.anmm.gov.au/collections) to visualise historic voyages.

-My first visualisation is a map of a [route taken by Oskar Speck](https://sallyfl.github.io/OskarSpeckKayakVoyage/) a German kayaker who paddled from Germany to Australia in the 1930s.
+Map of a [route taken by Oskar Speck](https://sallyfl.github.io/OskarSpeckKayakVoyage/) a German kayaker who paddled from Germany to Australia in the 1930s.

-You can start Oskar's journey by clicking on the start button and mouse over the places to see an image related to that place.
-If you click on the image you will to go to the Australian National Maritime Museum's collection site and can see more details on the image or object.
+Prototype map of [voyages from the museum's collections](https://sallyfl.github.io/multipleVoyages/) using test data only.

-My new project will show [multiple voyages from the museum's collections](https://sallyfl.github.io/multipleVoyages/) but this is still in development and the data is test data only.
+[Multiple voyages](https://sallyfl.github.io/oceanWaves/) using real collection data based on journels, logbooks and diaries in the collection.